You now must have healthcare insurance or pay additional taxes. Read more...

 Home Mortgage Interest Deduction Limitation **

 The mortgage interest deduction is limited to loan amounts up to $1 million on home acquisition loans.
-The interest on loan amounts above $1,000,000 is not tax deductible.
-An additional interest deduction is allowed for the interest on up to a $100,000 home equity loan.
+The interest on loan amounts above $1,000,000 is not tax deductible (applies to 2017 and prior years).

 ** For 2018 regular mortgage loans interest will be limited to $750,000 loans & Home Equity loans are no longer tax deductible.